Scrum Overview

 4. The Scrum Master supports the team, ensures compliance with the processes, resolves ambiguities and removes obstacles to keep the team focused on the goal.

-This cyclical process repeats until the product is completed (the product backlog is empty) or it’s decided to cancel or halt any further sprints due to scheduling budgetary reasons (i.e. corporate reality kicks in).
+This cycle repeats until the Product is finished (the Product Backlog is empty) or it’s decided to cancel or halt any further Sprints due to scheduling or budgetary reasons (i.e. corporate reality kicks in).

 The Scrum Team: Product Owner, Scrum Master and Developers